Intrinsic Properties of Large CP Violation in the Complex Two-Higgs-Doublet Model: Comprehensive Scan

 \section{Comprehensive Scan}

 In this section, we describe the comprehensive global scan performed to identify C2HDM parameter regions capable of supporting large CP violation.
 We begin by detailing our scanning methodology, including the choice of input parameters and the rigorous set of theoretical and experimental constraints---most notably the eEDM---applied to ensure phenomenological viability.
 We then characterize the intrinsic properties of the surviving parameter space, revealing that Type-I and Type-II models realize large CP violation through fundamentally different phenomenological patterns.
 For Type-I, we identify a unique near-degenerate mass hierarchy that is essential for generating large CP violation in the gauge sector.
-For Type-II, we show that large CP violation is restricted to the Yukawa sector of heavy scalars, exhibiting distinct correlations with $\tan\beta$ and the soft-breaking scale.
+For Type-II, we show that large CP violation is restricted to the Yukawa sector of heavy scalars.